Today I learned: HTML input checkbox can have an indeterminate state

 Most common use case

-In a hierarchical checkboxes structure, the indeterminate
+In a hierarchical checkboxes structure, the indeterminate state aims at

 communicating, on a parent checkbox, that sub-items/sub-options are being